• Skip to primary navigation

 • If you'd prefer not to use white sugar, you can use brown sugar or even coconut sugar but it will change the color and texture of the sourdough thumbprint cookies.

 • I love making these sourdough thumbprint cookies with strawberry jam but I've also made them using apricot, blueberry, raspberry and whatever other jam flavors we have on hand at the time.
+I've even used this cranberry orange jam for Thanksgiving.
 Use whatever you have and your family will love.

 • If you'd prefer a neater jam filling, you can add the jam to a piping bag, but I like to keep things super simple!